AliceNN-ucdenver/Iasa/career.md

 The specific percentages matter less than the core insight: most people over-invest in performance while under-investing in image and exposure.
 They're playing checkers while everyone else is playing chess.

 Think about it this way: there are probably dozens of people in your organization who could do your job competently.
-What makes you indispensable isn't just your ability to execute—it's your ability to execute plus your reputation for execution plus your visibility to the people who make decisions about your future.
+What makes you indispensable isn't just your ability to execute it's your ability to execute plus your reputation for execution plus your visibility to the people who make decisions about your future.

 ## Your Strategic Action Plan